Have You Been in a Slip and Fall Accident?

-How much are you entitled to if you are injured in a slip and fall incident?
+How much are you entitled to if you are injured in a slip and fall accident?

 Every case is different.
 Much of what you receive after a slip and fall event will depend on the extent of your injuries and to what extent your accident was caused by the negligence of a third-party.
 Working with an experienced New York slip and fall attorney can help you determine the amount of compensation you can expect from a slip and fall accident.